kirito-k/WeatherApp-with-Flask/README.md

 # WeatherApp-with-Flask

-My very first Flask webapp
+My very first Flask webapp.
+It is a simple page which gives realtime weather forcast from Weather API.